Dear Robyn

 This is neither and both of those.

-While the story feels deeply connected to me and my family, I am just one part of it and it does not belong to me.
-If someone sees this and connects with it, then it’s also theirs.
-If they have pieces of it to share, then it is ours.
-I’d rather it be about the story and not necessarily about me.
+While the story feels connected to me and my family, I'm just one part of it and I get the sense it doesn't totally belong to me.
+Art is a living thing.
+If someone sees this and connects with it, I hope they create something of their own that brings them joy.
+Maybe they will have pieces to share.

 We'll have coffee at the beach in the summer and you can tell me what you think.